Skip to main content

 Directories and files in your application

 All files that are specific to our application are located in the app, directory.
-The package.json file provides the npm tool with information about the dependencies of our application, gulpConfig.js configures our gulp tasks (such as LESS file processing), and, finally, the gulpfile.js loads the tasks we can run using the gulp tool.
+The package.json file provides the npm tool with information about the dependencies of our application.

 You may have also noticed the doc, build and server directories (some of these folders may not be visible until they are generated in the first call of npm run dev or npm run build).